 We visited with the oncologist today and it seems that there’s more going on here than we had been told.

 Copper’s white blood count really impressed her, she hasn’t ever seen it get so high before.
 He is an overachiever there.
 His liver and kidney values are a little wonky but she thinks he can handle the potential treatment options.
 His pancreas numbers were off and his urine sample was off too.
 Basically, he’s an old dog with cancer and maybe more.
 Wouldn’t that just be ducky?

 A few weeks ago we were asked to participate in a video social story for the fragile X clinic here in Boston.
 The clinic wanted something they can share with new patients to help them with their first clinic visit.
 It’s quite a good idea, isn’t it?

 These days when people ask me how I’m doing, I tell them, “I’m fine.”
 That’s what we tell people who don’t really want to know and most people, they don’t want to know.
-They have enough going on in their own lives, they have their own hurts and worries…they don’t really want to be . . . → Read More: I’m not fine but I’ll be OK.
+They have enough going on in their own lives, they have their own hurts and worries…they don’t really want to be burdened with someone else’s.

 If you have had the pleasure of meeting us you know this is, perhaps, an1 understatement.
 Eric is the one who keeps the house running smoothly and I’m the one who comes up with all these great “ideas” that send the household into chaos.
 Basically, I’ve got an awesome wife2.

 I so desperately want to invite Monkey’s last IEP team leader to visit him at the new school.
 I want her to see what he is capable of.
 I want her to consider that perhaps they didn’t handle him1 in the best way possible.
 I want her to see that she still has things to learn.